immobiliare/fastify-metrics/README.md

 ## Request and Reply routeConfig

-The plugin adds a `metrics` object to the `Request.routeConfig` and `Reply.request.routeConfig` for convenience with the following properties:
+The plugin adds a `metrics` object to the `Request.routeOptions.config` and `Reply.request.routeOptions.config` for convenience with the following properties:

 -   `routeId` <`string`> The id for the current route
 -   `fastifyPrefix` <`string`> The prefix of the fastify instance registering the route, with the `/` replaced with `.` and without the `.` at the beginning.